msoucy/Presentations/evilC/5_cpp.md

 #Range-based For Loops (C++11)

-C++11 allows the use of foreach loops using a familiary syntax:
+C++11 allows the use of foreach loops using a somewhat familiar syntax:

     !cpp
     vector<int> vec = ...; // Some values or whatever